vzelen/rviews/README.md

 }
 ```

-Thus the amount of arguments (which equals 2) in a user facing API (with no-proxy access) mandates our internal implementation to store `T&`.
+Thus the amount of arguments (which equals 2) in a user-facing API (with no-proxy access) mandates our internal implementation to store `T&`.

-Above examples describes the implementation of the view container iterator.
-Specifically, `Wrapper` would be an view container iterator, and `get()` is its `operator*`.
+The above examples describes the implementation of the view container iterator.
+Specifically, `Wrapper` would be a view container iterator, and `get()` is its `operator*`.

 For example, in `vector_view` we store `std::vector<T*>`:
 ```c++